FonsecaGitHub/todoList/README.md

 ## Description

--Very simple and basic to-do list;
+- Very simple and basic to-do list;
--No kind of persistence implemented;
+- No kind of persistence implemented;
--Plain javascript, no frameworks used.
+- Plain javascript, no frameworks used.

 ## Installation